Spring pre-emergent is probably the most important lawn treatment of the year.

-In Kansas the best time to apply pre-emergent herbicide to your lawn is in mid-April.
+In Kansas the best time to apply pre-emergent herbicide to your lawn is from mid-March to mid-April.
 This is true for the Wichita area, and most of the state.

 If you’re looking absolutely ideal conditions to apply pre-emergent, monitor your soil temperatures and wait until the soil has been in the low 50s for 2-3 days.
 Make your first application at this time, and plan on a second application about four weeks later.

 A second application is suggested for most lawns.
-Technically, herbicides can be applied at any time.
-However, most weeds germinate in the spring, and spread through the summer, so two applications in the spring provides optimal protection.
+Technically, herbicides can be applied at any time, however, most weeds germinate in the spring, and spread through the summer.
+Two applications in the spring provides optimal protection.
 Pre-emergents are designed to stop weeds before the emerge from the soil, for this reason the timing of the application is important.

 What Does Pre-Emergent Do?

-Pre-emergents prevent weeds from growing by inhibiting root growth.
+Pre-emergents prevent weeds from penetrating your lawn by inhibiting root growth.
 As weeds begin to sprout, they contact the herbicide barrier, killing the plant before it can grow beyond the soil.